mfiorini9/scRNAseq-NN-LIME/README.md

 We have assembled a python script for users that wish to apply this framework to their own analyses.
 To access this code, please see the [NN-LIME](https://github.com/mfiorini9/scRNAseq-NN-LIME/tree/main/NN-LIME) folder in this repository.

 ### License
-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/neurobioinfo/segpy/blob/main/LICENSE) file for details
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/mfiorini9/scRNAseq-NN-LIME/blob/main/LICENSE) file for details.

 ## Acknowledgement
 scRNAseq-NN-LIME was produced by Michael Fiorini with associate of Jialun Li, Edward Fon, Sali Farhan, and Rhalena Thomas.